dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 The two Mk48 ADCAPs launched from New York City’s torpedo tubes and proceeded above the layer on wire guidance.
 They ran unnoticed for several minutes and 55 knots and then, “Conn, sonar, he’s heard them sir.
-He just went to full power\!
+He just went to full power!
 It’s a Victor III, sounds like he’s trying to get to full speed.”

 “Send the fish down through the layer,” Beam ordered.